 Although many pandemic-related restrictions have now been lifted, adjusting to a new way of living can also feel incredibly overwhelming and people need support now more than ever.

-You might wonder why healthcare professionals still require a platform such as Stress Awareness Month to increase public awareness since stress is one of the most common health struggles in the UK.
-Sadly, stress, anxiety and other mental health disorders are still not taken as seriously as other health conditions.
+You might wonder why healthcare professionals still require a platform such as Stress Awareness Month to increase public awareness since stress is one of the most common wellbeing struggles in the UK.
+Sadly, stress, anxiety and other mental health disorders are still not taken as seriously as other medical conditions.

 Stress is primarily a physical response to a situation, and believe it or not, isn’t necessarily a bad thing.
 When the body is experiencing stress, it considers itself under attack and ‘fight or flight’ mode kicks in; a complex reaction featuring several hormones preparing the body for physical action and providing an intense rush of energy.
 This is an instinctive survival response; consider a caveman finding himself face to face with a predator, for instance, this energy release is crucial for either fighting the predator or running away (hence, fight or flight).
 Stress, therefore, is a naturally life-saving physical response.